 See how our expertise makes clinical research budget-friendly

-Clinical trials in the integrative health world are typically seen as luxury expenditures, far exceeding the budgets of most companies in the field.
-After all, a research team is required to design and conduct clinical trials that adhere to FDA and FTC regulations, provide methodologically-sound results, and demonstrate superiority of your product as compared to a placebo or alternate standard of care.
+Clinical trials for natural products are often perceived to be luxury expenditures, far exceeding the budgets of most companies in the field.
+After all, a research team is required to design and conduct clinical trials that adhere to FDA and FTC regulations, provide methodologically-sound results, and demonstrate superiority of your product, as compared to a placebo or alternate standard of care.

-However, integrative health studies are typically a small fraction of the cost of drug development studies.
+However, natural product studies are actually quite affordable–typically only a small fraction of the cost of drug development studies.
 And our team is experienced at designing and conducting research that not only meets these stringent guidelines but also maintains budgetary goals.
 One of the ways our team accomplishes this is by noting key areas in which your desired research project could be modified to meet your target budget without compromising quality.